estesnr/estesnr/README.md

 <img src='https://www.codewars.com/users/Mecharossman/badges/large'>

-- 🔭 I’m currently working on an interactive website for a client and developing my own API!
+- 🔭 I’m currently working on an interactive website for a client and strenghthening skills with Python for a new employment opportunity!

 - 🌱 I’m currently learning **MSSQL, MongoDB and other relational databases**